 A virtual mailbox also includes:

-A virtual mailbox is an excellent choice for a more sophisticated way of managing mail and packages remotely.
+A virtual mailbox is an excellent choice for a more sophisticated way of managing mail and packages remotely especially useful if you are home-based business and digital nomad because you’ll have a fixed price regardless of mail volume.
 For more information you can read The Ultimate Guide to a Virtual Mailbox.

 A PO Box is a locked physical mailbox located in a post office.
 It keeps your home address private while offering confidentiality for your mail.
 This is a simple solution for business owners who don’t want their home address made public.